Barbecue in Texas

 A plate of South Texas-style BBQ.
 Potato salad is common in Texas barbecue as a side dish.

 Barbecue in Texas refers to methods of preparation for barbecue unique to Texan cuisine.
-Beef brisket, pork ribs, and sausage are among the most commonly known dishes.
+Beef brisket, pork ribs, and sausage are common dishes.
 The term can also include side dishes that are traditionally served alongside the smoked meats.

 History

-Native Americans had been slow cooking meat before European settlement.
-People began this tradition of barbecue in North America before the 1500s, long before Central Europeans arrived in central Texas.
-European meat-smoking traditions were brought to Central Texas by German and Czech settlers during the mid-19th century.
+Texas barbecue traces its origins to European butchery and meat-smoking traditions that were brought to Central Texas by German and Czech settlers during the mid-19th century.
 Traditionally, before refrigeration, butchers would smoke meat that had not been sold, allowing it to be stored longer without spoiling.
-As these leftovers became popular among the migrants in the area, multiple meat markets began to specialize in smoked meats.
+As these leftovers became popular in the area, multiple meat markets began to specialize in smoked meats.

 According to Daniel Vaughn, barbecue editor at Texas Monthly, Southside Market & Barbeque, opened in 1886, is the oldest barbecue restaurant in Texas still in operation.
 In 1964, President Lyndon B. Johnson hosted the first barbecue state dinner in the history of the United States for the Mexican president-elect in Johnson City, Texas.
 In 2019, J. C. Reid of the Houston Chronicle wrote that pulled pork barbecue was becoming common in Texas despite having originated elsewhere.